House System

 Ethos: Find your way to fly

-Mrs Darlington is the Senior Leadership leader of Russell House.
+Mrs Darlington is the SLT Lead for Russell House.

 Russell House believes there are three keys to success:

-• Respect – treat people they way you would want people to treat you.
+- Respect – treat people the way you would want people to treat you.

 The house motto for Russell is ‘find your way to fly’ with the Russell staff team playing a crucial role in guiding all students in Russell house to success.

 The patron of Russell House is Willy Russell.
-Willy was born in Whiston in Lancashire.
+Willy was born in Whiston in Liverpool.
 He is an English dramatist, lyricist and composer.

 His best-known works are Educating Rita, Shirley Valentine, Blood Brothers and Our Day Out.